 Until very recently, I worry about everything I can think up.

-But then I read the preface, where Dale wrote, “Please read the first forty-four pages of this book—and if by that time you don’t feel that you have acquired a new power and a new inspiration to stop worry and enjoy life—then toss this book into the dust-bin.
+But then I read the preface, where Dale wrote, “Please read the first forty-four pages of this book, “How to Stop Worrying and Start Living”—and if by that time you don’t feel that you have acquired a new power and a new inspiration to stop worry and enjoy life—then toss this book into the dust-bin.
 It is no good for you”, and I thought, well, it doesn’t hurt to read the first forty pages.

 Writers, or a good deal of writers, have such gross egos that it would be enough for a room full of people to share, and they’ll still have plenty left.